zxdawn/weather_data/README.md

 - Photosynthetically Available Radiation (PAR)

-## ERA5
+## FY

 Supported data:

-- Pressure level data
-- Model level data
+- All ordered data on the FY satellite website